caam37830/homework-2-solution/README.md

 A[s2, s2] = M1 - M2 + M3 + M6
 ```

-Yes, this is a bit of an exercise to verify (you can if you want to).
+Yes, this is a bit of an exercise to verify (you can if you want to, but don't need anything in `answers.md`).
 You can essentially just replace `@` with the appropriate function call in the above to write the algorithm (and implement the rest of the function).

-You can ignore the Numba warnings about contiguous arrays.

 Create a loglog plot of run times for `n` in `[2**i for i in range(6,13)]`.
 Compare `matmul_strassen` to `matmul_blocked`.
 Add a legend, axis labels, and title.

 Does Strassen's algorithm actually beat blocked matrix multiplication for the values of `n` that you tested?

-Note: Strassen's algorithm is not as stable (numerically speaking) as standard matrix-matrix multiplication, because the additions and subtractions create opportunities for numerical error.
+Note: Strassen's algorithm is not as stable (numerically speaking) as standard matrix-matrix multiplication, because the additions and subtractions create opportunities for (catastrophic) numerical error.

 Also note that the optimal exponent for matrix-matrix multiplication is still unknown.
-The best value so far is due to Coppersmith and Winnograd, and has a value of about 2.37.
+The best value so far is due to Coppersmith and Winograd, and has a value of about 2.37.
+This algorithm would be impractical to implement.

 ## Problem 3 - Markov Chains (20 points)